whyboris/utilitarianism.net/README.md

 ## Languages

 This website can be built in different languages, one language at a time.
-You must manually change `config.toml` to pick the language:
+You must manually change `config.toml` to pick the language and disable all others:

 - `defaultContentLanguage = "en"`
-- `disabled = false` <-> `disabled = true`
+- `disableLanguages = ["es", "de"]`

 ## Adding documents